cobyqa/cobyqa/README.rst

     :target: https://pypi.org/project/cobyqa/

-COBYQA, named after *Constrained Optimization BY Quadratic Approximation*, is a Python package for solving derivative-free optimization problems under general nonlinear inequality and equality constraints and is distributed under the BSD-3-Clause license.
+COBYQA, named after *Constrained Optimization BY Quadratic Approximation*, is a derivative-free solver for general nonlinear optimization problems.
+It can handle unconstrained, bound-constrained, linearly constrained, and nonlinearly constrained problems.
+It uses only function values of the objective function and nonlinear constraint functions, if any.
+No derivative information is needed.

+The current release of COBYQA contains a Python implementation of the solver.
+It is distributed under the BSD-3-Clause license.

 **Documentation:** https://cobyqa.readthedocs.io/